zhengwei302/zhengwei302.github.io/_pages/about.md

 A paper I co-authored has been accepted by International Journal of Human–Computer Interaction (IJHCI)!

-We'll be hosting a course at SIGGRAPH Aisa 26!
+We'll be hosting a course at SIGGRAPH Asia 26!